 Most all of our dorms are equipped with a card access system.
 This system utilizes your CatCard and a four-digit door access code (DAC) number chosen when you checked in to the building.
 Only residents of the building can gain access by swiping their cards through the card reader and entering their personal four-digit door access codes.
 The system is operational 24 hours a day, seven days a week.
 View this video to help you correctly use your CatCard with the card readers.

-Giving your CatCard and door access code number to someone else (including friends, family, significant others, etc.) is a violation of the Policies and Procedures for On Campus Living, and you will be subject to the Conduct Hearing Process.
+Giving your CatCard and door access code number to someone else (including friends, family, significant others, etc.) is a violation of the Policies & Procedures for Hall Living, and you will be subject to the Conduct Hearing Process.

 Change Your Door Access Code